Nuclear kinetic density from ab initio theory: Results

-For comparison, in Fig.~\ref{fig:nlocdens_C12} and Fig.~\ref{fig:nlocdens_O16}, we present similar calculations for the proton and neutron densities of $^{12}$C and $^{16}$O. There are noticeably smaller effects from the COM removal process on these nuclei in comparison to the very light systems, $^{4,6,8}$He.
+For comparison, in Fig.~\ref{fig:nlocdens_O16}, we present a similar calculation for the proton and neutron densities of $^{16}$O. There are noticeably smaller effects from the COM removal in comparison to the very light systems, $^{4,8}$He.
 A notable feature of the COM contamination is that it diminishes with increasing $A$, and so reduced effects are expected in larger systems.
-While the peaks of the \textit{trinv} density are not quite as pronounced, the smoothing effect appears to present in these larger systems as the edges still fall to zero slightly more rapidly than the \textit{wiCOM} density.
-Nevertheless, while the COM removal effects are reduced in these nuclei, objects or observables highly sensitive to the structure of the density will still be impacted by these differences, as shown in Ref.~\cite{PhysRevC.97.034619}.
+While the peaks of the \textit{trinv} density are not quite as pronounced, the smoothing effect appears to present in this larger system as the edges still fall to zero slightly more rapidly than the \textit{wiCOM} density.
+Nevertheless, while the COM removal effects are reduced, objects or observables highly sensitive to the structure of the density will still be impacted by these differences, as shown in Ref.~\cite{gennari2018microscopic}.
 One would then expect that an object such as the kinetic density, a term dependent upon a gradient on each coordinate, Eq.~(\ref{kdens_eq}), would experience an amplification of these structure differences.

-We now present the local proton and neutron densities, $\rho_{\mathcal{N}}(r) = \rho_{\mathcal{N}}(r,r)$, for $^{4,6,8}$He, $^{12}$C, and $^{16}$O for further analysis.
-Referring to Fig.~\ref{fig:locdens_He4}, Fig.~\ref{fig:locdens_He6}, and Fig.~\ref{fig:locdens_He8} for the local densities of light nuclei, there are notably drastic effects resulting from the COM removal procedure.
+We now present the local proton and neutron densities, $\rho_{\mathcal{N}}(r) = \rho_{\mathcal{N}}(r,r)$, for $^{4,8}$He and $^{16}$O for further analysis.
+Referring to Fig.~\ref{fig:locdens_He4} and Fig.~\ref{fig:locdens_He8} for the local densities of light nuclei, there are notably drastic effects resulting from the COM removal procedure.
 If accurate nuclear structure calculations are to be performed for lighter systems, one must properly treat the COM contamination in these systems.
-Additionally, in studying the local densities of the larger aforementioned nuclei, one can see structural differences in the larger $A$-nucleon systems which were not so easily observed in the nonlocal density figures.
+Additionally, in studying the local densities of $^{16}$O in Fig.~\ref{fig:locdens_O16}, one can see structural differences present in the larger system which were not so easily observed in the nonlocal density figures.
 From the local densities we observe that these structure differences are apparent and still relevant in the larger systems, even though the COM contribution diminishes with increasing $A$-nucleon number.
-As a result, we expect that the COM removal process will produce noticeable changes in the kinetic densities for both $^{12}$C and $^{16}$O.
+As a result, we expect that the COM removal process will produce noticeable changes in the kinetic densities for $^{16}$O.